ONLYOFFICE/DocumentBuilder/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe your problem**:

 *Be clear in your description of the problem.
-Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.*
+Open an issue with a descriptive title and a summary in correct, complete sentences.*

 *Use the template below when reporting bugs.
 Please, make sure that